Usaamakhan/replit-twibbon/CODEBASE_STRUCTURE.md

 #### 📁 **`/appeals`**
 - **`page.js`** - User appeals submission page for removed campaigns and banned accounts

-**Note:** The `/settings` directory does NOT exist and is NOT planned for implementation.
-All notifications are moderation-related and mandatory, so notification preferences are not needed.
+**Note:** The `/settings` directory does NOT exist yet but is planned for future implementation.
+It will include settings pages for account management (`/settings/account`), privacy controls (`/settings/privacy`), and user preferences (`/settings/preferences`).
+Notification preferences will NOT be included since all notifications are moderation-related and mandatory.
 Users manage notifications via the inbox at `/profile/notifications`.
 Profile editing remains at `/profile/edit`.

 ---